Strained Sports: Injuries in Athletes [Infographic]

 At Katherman Briggs & Greenberg, we have served the South Central Pennsylvania region for more than 30 years.
 Our personal injury attorneys understand the financial and health challenges families face after an accident or injury.
 We’re ready to listen to your case, and we can help you decide the best course of action.

-For more information about sports injuries and how Katherman Briggs & Greenberg can help you, call our offices for a complimentary consultation.
+For more information about sports injuries and how Katherman Briggs & Greenberg can help you, contact our offices for a complimentary consultation.